emaiannone/tools-tutorial/evosuite/README.md

 javac $(find ./evosuite-tests -name "*.java") -cp <PATH-TO>/target/classes:<PATH-TO>/evosuite-1.2.0.jar:<PATH-TO>/junit-jupiter-5.9.1.jar:<PATH-TO>/hamcrest-2.2.jar`
 ```

-The resulting `.class` files will be stored in the same directory of the source files (`evosuite-tests`).
+The resulting `.class` files will be stored in the same directory of the source files (`evosuite-tests/`).
 Now, we can run the generated tests using a JUnit launcher.
 For example, with JUnit 5 we can use:

 ```sh
 java -cp evosuite-tests:<PATH-TO>/target/classes:<PATH-TO>/evosuite-1.2.0.jar:<PATH-TO>/junit-platform-console-standalone-1.9.2.jar org.junit.platform.console.ConsoleLauncher -c <TEST-CLASS-FQN>
 ```

-Note: if we replace `-c <TEST-CLASS-FQN>` with `--scan-class-path`, all the compiled EvoSuite tests will be launched at once.
+Note: if we replace `-c <TEST-CLASS-FQN>` with `--scan-class-path` all the compiled EvoSuite tests will be launched at once.

 ## Configuring EvoSuite 1.2.0 from command line (Unix-like)